Some links in this post may be affiliate links

 In their natural habitat Begonias grow as understory plants in moist, shady to partially shady conditions in the tropical and subtropical regions in South and Central America, Africa and southern Asia.

 Beautiful Begonia Plants are available online at Etsy.
-Buy Begonia Plants from Etsy.
+Buy Begonia Plants online from Etsy.

 Photo Credit: Urbano.in

-For optimum growth of Wax Begonia, keep the soil moist during the growing period but allow the soil to dry out slightly between waterings.
+Water Wax Begonia during the growing season but allow the soil to dry out slightly between waterings to keep the soil moist.

-Reduce watering during the cold season as growth is minimal at this time.
-Read more on how to water houseplants.
+Reduce watering during the cold season as growth is minimal at this time but do not allow the soil to dry out completely.

-The best temperature for growing Wax Begonia indoors is cool to average warmth with a minimum of 140C.
+The best temperature for growing Wax Begonia indoors is an average warmth with a minimum of 140C.
 Keep it away from cold draughts to prevent sudden drop in temperature.
-Read more on understanding temperature for houseplants.

 Wax Begonia prefers a humid environment for optimum growth.
-To raise humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+To elevate humidity, set the pot on a wet pebble tray.
 Check out these techniques on how to raise humidity for houseplants.

 Regularly clean the leaves by damp-wiping with a soft cloth.
-Read more on how to clean houseplants.
 Do not mist the plant as wetting the leaves may lead to fungal diseases.

-Feed Wax Begonia with a balanced, liquid fertilizer every 2-3 weeks during the growing period.
+Feed Wax Begonia with a balanced, liquid fertilizer every 2-3 weeks during the growing period for lush growth.

 To promote flowering, apply a phosphorous-rich, water-soluble fertilizer weekly when buds begin to form.

-Do not feed the plant during the cold season as growth is minimal at this time.
-Read more on how to feed houseplants.
+Do not feed the plant during the cold season as growth is reduced at this time, therefore, the plant doesnot need it.

 Repot Wax Begonia at the beginning of the growing period only if the plant has become root-bound or is too large for the pot as the plant blooms more when root-bound.